 - More tips on efficient water heating...

-- In the summer, set your thermostat at 78 ºF while you are home and 85 ºF while you are gone or at night.
+- In the summer, set your programmable thermostat as high as is comfortable, and raise the setpoint when you're sleeping or away from home.
 The smaller the difference between the indoor and outdoor temperatures, the lower your overall cooling bill will be.

 - Avoid placing lamps or TV sets near your air-conditioning thermostat.
 The thermostat senses heat from these appliances, which can cause the air conditioner to run longer than necessary.